naninovel/docs/docs/api/index.md

 Shows an input field UI where user can enter an arbitrary text.
 Upon submit the entered text will be assigned to the specified custom variable.

 ::: info NOTE
-Check out this [video guide](https://youtu.be/F9meuMzvGJw) on usage example. <br /><br /> To assign a display name for a character using this command consider [binding the name to a custom variable](/guide/characters#display-names).
+To assign a display name for a character using this command consider [binding the name to a custom variable](/guide/characters#display-names).
 :::

 <div class="config-table">